google/prediction_framework/README.md

 *   In in `deploy/customization/queries/extract_all_transactions.sql`:

-    *   Replace data transfer SQL query which extracts the daily transactions .
+    *   Replace data transfer SQL query which extracts the data.

 *   In `deploy/customization/filter_transactions/custom_functions.py`: